d2l-ai/d2l-en/chapter_linear-regression/oo-design.md

             self.training = None

     if tab.selected('jax'):
-        # No need for save_hyperparam when using python dataclass
+        # No need for save_hyperparam when using Python dataclass
-        # python dataclasses do not work perfectly well with inheritance
         plot_train_per_epoch: int = field(default=2, init=False)
         plot_valid_per_epoch: int = field(default=1, init=False)
         # Use default_factory to make sure new plots are generated on each run